toddhodes/AnimationThrowdown/README.md

 * Decks/CARDS:

 First column is number of cards with that exact level fusing.
 Second column is Rare/Epic/Legendary/Mythic.
 Third Column is card name.
-Fourth colum is the level of fusing.  e.g., this shows 6 max-fused Zapp Brannigan Portrait item cards, and, 10 max-fused legnedary Zapp character cards.
+Fourth column is the level of fusing.  e.g., this shows 6 max-fused Zapp Brannigan Portrait item cards, and, 10 max-fused legnedary Zapp character cards.

 ```
    1 E Free Weed Hayley: 5*